nmb-paperspace/test-linked-repo-mnist-sample-project/README.md

+NMB: Test add a line should trigger workflow rerun

 # MNIST in TensorFlow

 This repository demonstrates using Paperspace Gradient to train and deploy a deep learning model to recognize handwritten characters, which is a canonical sample problem in machine learning.